ghaddarAbs/NER-with-wikiDSCE/README.md

 ```
 @InProceedings{ghaddar2018coling,
-  title={Contextualized Word Representations from Distant Supervisionwith and for NER}},
+  title={Contextualized Word Representations from Distant Supervision with and for NER}},
   author={Ghaddar, Abbas	and Langlais, Phillippe},
   TODO
 }